-THEOREM 1: The Compression algorithm cannot be manipulated by misreporting the feasible arrival time of its flights.
+Theorem 1 The Compression Algorithm cannot be manipulated by misreporting the feasible arrival time of its flights.

-PROOF:

-First we provide detailed proof for the case of misreporting a single flight's arrival time, then give a brief general argument for the case of misreporting multiple flights.
+PROOF: First we provide detailed proof for the case of misreporting a single flight's arrival time, then give a brief general argument for the case of misreporting multiple flights.

 Suppose that by reporting e_f honestly, flight f is assigned to slot s.
-Clearly, $e_f \le s$.
+Clearly, $e_f \leq s$.
 A misreport e'f could be of three types.